2t0rHub/pokedex/README.md

 Otherwise, the program would just wait until the function is done and keep udating the UI (Which is not what we want).

-# Dependencies
+## Dependencies

-To be able to run this in your local PC, you first need to download Python interpreter, then also get the following libraries:
+To be able to run this in your local PC, you first need to download the Python interpreter, then also get the following libraries:

 + Flet
 + Asyncio